 You can also get its alternative – Black Beauty Sand, which is very similar in composition.

-Both will come at a price of $8 to $10 for a 50 lbs bag if you’re getting them from Tractor Supply Co and not Amazon.
+Both will come at a a very low price for a 50 lbs bag if you’re getting them from Tractor Supply Co and not Amazon.

-Cheap price, but not cheap quality for a decent-looking planted tank.
+Cheap in price, but not cheap quality for a decent-looking planted tank.

 The Black Diamond Blasting Sand substrate is perfect for plants with delicate roots.